ReSyn: A Generalized Recursive Regular Expression Synthesis Framework

 \section{Introduction}

 Regular expressions (regexes) are a fundamental tool in a wide range of domains, including text processing, data validation, and network security.
 Despite their expressive power, regexes are notoriously difficult to write correctly due to their complex and unintuitive syntax, even for experienced practitioners.
-To mitigate this difficulty, Programming by Example (PBE) approaches, which automatically synthesize regexes from input–output examples, have been studied extensively.
+To mitigate this difficulty, Programming-by-Example (PBE) approaches, which automatically synthesize regexes from input-output examples, have been studied extensively.

-Recently, deep learning–based synthesizers leveraging large language models (LLMs) and encoder–decoder architectures have demonstrated promising results, achieving higher accuracy and significantly faster synthesis compared to traditional enumeration-based methods~\cite{VaduguruFP24}.
+Recently, deep learning-based synthesizers leveraging large language models (LLMs) and encoder-decoder architectures have demonstrated promising results, achieving higher accuracy and significantly faster synthesis compared to traditional enumeration-based methods~\cite{VaduguruFP24}.
 However, we argue that existing neural approaches suffer from a fundamental limitation: they are evaluated under overly simplified settings that fail to reflect the true structural complexity of real-world regexes.

 Our analysis reveals a critical disconnect between existing benchmarks and practical regexes.
 Prior works often rely on synthetic, domain-specific, or simplified datasets that restrict character classes and operators, artificially lowering synthesis difficulty.
-As summarized in Table~\ref{tab:complexity}, genuine regexes from \regexlib are structurally deeper and semantically richer, featuring over $2\times$ more abstract syntax tree (AST) nodes than simplified versions and $3.7\times$ more than synthetic benchmark.
+As summarized in Table~\ref{tab:complexity}, genuine regexes from \regexlib are structurally deeper and semantically richer, featuring over $2\times$ more abstract syntax tree (AST) nodes than simplified versions and $3.6\times$ more than synthetic benchmarks.
 Furthermore, while existing benchmarks are predominantly linear, real-world regexes heavily utilize the Union operator.
 This discrepancy suggests that state-of-the-art models may overfit to simplified structures, failing to generalize to the recursive and nested nature of true practical instances.

 This structural complexity poses severe challenges to existing paradigms.
 Enumeration-based solvers scale poorly with regex depth, while neural sequence-to-sequence (Seq2Seq) models suffer from two architectural inefficiencies: they flatten hierarchical ASTs into linear sequences, losing long-range dependencies, and they treat input examples as ordered sequences, violating the permutation invariance of sets.
 Although some divide-and-conquer strategies have been explored, they typically rely on rigid heuristics, such as assuming top-level Concatenation, and lack the true recursive capabilities needed for complex scenarios.